-Vaidya is a microbiology and immunology professor in the College of Medicine and director of the Center for Molecular Parasitology at the College of Medicine.
+Vaidya is a professor in the Department of Microbiology and Immunology and director of the Center for Molecular Parasitology at the College of Medicine.

 In Mumbai, the most populous city in India, the modern day tale of two cities is unfolding.
 Glitzy, steel and glass apartment towers are rising adjacent to some of the poorest slums in the world.
 It’s the wealthiest city in India, yet like other fast developing cities around the globe, Mumbai also suffers from widespread poverty, unemployment and poor public health.